svenefftinge/xtext-lsp-workshop/Step_01.md

 ## Define the grammar

 The wozard should have opened the grammar file for you already.
-From the start it conatins a tiny hello-world-example, that we now want to replace with our calculation DSL.
+From the start it contains a tiny hello-world-example, that we now want to replace with our calculation DSL.

 For this tutorial we don't want to go into too detail about how the Xtext grammar language works.
 If you want to learn more, please [check out the documentation](https://eclipse.org/Xtext/documentation/301_grammarlanguage.html).